Parable of the Shrewd Manager Life Lessons

 4. We are called to be shrewd in dealing with others

-The big point of confusion in this parable is that Jesus says that the people of the light (Christians) should be more like the shrewd man when it comes to the pursuit of our heavenly goals.
 He is not condoning the lying, cheating, and stealing behavior.
-He is saying the shrewd manager carefully and artfully figured out a plan to save himself from the damage he’d done with his actions.
-That the careful ways of worldly people to make sure they get what they’re pursuing is the same tenacity, creativity, and determination that we should use in making our lives right with God and living according to His will.
+He’s saying the shrewd manager carefully and artfully figured out a plan to save himself from the damage he’d done.
+Jesus was encouraging Christians to use the same tenacity, creativity, and determination in making our lives right with God and living according to His will.

 5. Jesus instructed us to use worldly wealth to gain friends, so when our money’s gone we’ve gained wealth in heaven.